msk-mind/mskvfs/README.md

 > Be careful, it is always possible to remove boltdb cache.
 Cache will be recreated by MinFS synchronizing metadata from the server.

+Important: to use UID-based request handling, this fork of fuse must be used: https://github.com/aauker/fuse

 # Architecture
 ![architecture](https://raw.githubusercontent.com/minio/minfs/master/MinFS.svg?sanitize=true)